taxcalcs/taxapi/README.md

 # taxapi [![Build Status](https://travis-ci.org/admiralsmaster/taxapi.svg?branch=master)](https://travis-ci.org/admiralsmaster/taxapi)
-Generated API classes for direct server communication with https://www.bmf-steuerrechner.de/
+Generated API classes for direct server communication with https://www.bmf-steuerrechner.de/.
+Please note the terms of use from this website.

-This artifact contains a xsd and the generated JAXB classes for the service answer.
+This artifact contains a XSD and the generated JAXB classes for the service answer.

 ## Generated Classes

+You can use this classes to marshal the result.

 ```
 info.kuechler.bmf.taxapi.Lohnsteuer
 info.kuechler.bmf.taxapi.Eingabe